 Never toss a lit cigarette on the ground or out of a car window.

-Following the above guidelines can help you to prevent wildfire damage to your home and elsewhere.
+Following the above guidelines can help you with wildfire prevention and minimize wildfire damage to your home and elsewhere.
 Always be mindful of the potential risk of wildfire wherever you are, and do your part to increase safety.
 At SPIEDR, we help support communities during wildfire season by providing firefighter training, consulting, and fire suppression equipment.